 If you have incurred expenses during a business trip and these expenses are eligible for reimbursement, you can submit an expense statement afterwards.
 Normally, reimbursement is given on the basis of original invoices.
 If the dean or director is of the opinion that, considering the circumstances, you cannot be reasonably expected to submit proof, they may decide that a written statement of the expenses incurred suffices.

-For certain countries, the UT uses a different reimbursement scheme.
+The UT uses a different reimbursement scheme for these countries in Africa, Asia, Central and South America and Eastern European countries (non-EU members).
 If you go on a business trip to one of these countries, you are entitled to a standard travel allowance for expenses incurred during the business trip.
 This reimbursement excludes expenses for overnight stay.
 The latter expenses will, just like with trips to all other countries, only be reimbursed upon submission of the original invoices.

-Please note: the dean may decide that claiming standard travel allowance is not allowed for a specific trip because of subsidy regulations.
+Please note: It may be possible that standard travel allowance is not allowed for a specific trip because of subsidy regulations.
 In such case, the regular reimbursement scheme applies and the UT only reimburses the expenses you can prove to have incurred.